Age friendly Dublin Libraries

 One of our book collections is in the reception area of the Séan O'Casey Community Centre.
 A couple of the books in the collection are published by Clarity Books, a company that makes books especially for people who find reading challenging.
 These challenges can range from dyslexic readers to those who suffer from eye strain and tiredness.
 Clarity books are printed in a large text size, using a specific font, ink colour and paper stock colour – all of which have been proven to promote easier reading.

-The Library Locker is brought to you by the Library in the Community; they also manage deliveries to housebound borrowers and organise book collections and presentations about library resources for groups and organisations.
+We manage deliveries to housebound borrowers and organise book collections and presentations about library resources for groups and organisations.
 More in the blog HERE.